tweag/python-monorepo-example/2018-07-09-funflow-example.md

 ## Enforced Dependencies

-The `makefile-tool` also showcases funflow's docker capabilities.
+The `makefile-tool` also showcases Funflow's docker capabilities.
 We compile each target in its own docker container with exactly its list of dependencies.